 - Hosting costs

-As long as the sites, applications and content are hosted on the UCT servers, there will be no cost to you for hosting, basic domain registration and renewal, platform maintenance, or technical support.
+As long as the sites, applications and content are hosted on the UCT servers, there is no cost to you for hosting, basic domain registration and renewal, platform maintenance, or technical support.
 The overall environment is provided with a security certificate which should be sufficient for most sites.

 Should you need secure authentication to an additional or external database, you may require additional security certificates which will cost extra.
 In this case, you would incur an annual fee to keep the certificate current.